agl-alexglopez/heap-allocator-workshop/README.md

 ![rb-tree-collage](/images/rb-tree-collage.png)

  *Pictured Above: A sampling of the programs, tools, and analysis I used to complete this project.
 Explore the repository to see how I implemented the allocators, how I measured their performance, and how I interacted with them through the programs in this repository.*

+> **Notice:** This repository contains **no heap allocator implementation that I submitted for CS107 at Stanford University**.
+All implementations are original, with sources cited when appropriate, and the data structures and algorithms far exceed the requirements of any introductory classes of which I am aware, limiting this as a viable solution to any introductory heap allocator assignment.
+This is simply an exploration of the tradeoffs in heap allocator implementations.
+Please contact me if you feel otherwise.
+I hope you enjoy!

 ## Navigation